API Specifications

 name: <your-workload-name>

-Currently, Kruise Rollout supports Deployment, CloneSet, StatefulSet, and Advanced StatefulSet.
+Currently, Kruise Rollout supports Deployment, CloneSet, StatefulSet, Advanced StatefulSet and Advanced DaemonSet.

 Traffic Binding API (Optional)